BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 An *embarrasingly parallel* problem is one where the bottleneck comes from having a massive amount of data that can easily be broken up into chunks and processed separately.
 To solve this problem you simply need more CPUs working on it, and Python provides the `multiprocessing` library to make this relatively easy.
+There are additional libraries and techniques to utilize multiple processors.

-Python 3.6 Asyncio and coroutines when parts of your program spend time waiting on external operations.
+Next, we'll look at Python 3.6 Asyncio and coroutines, useful when parts of your program spend time waiting on external operations (in particular, Internet requests).

-Foreign function call interface to call out to languages that are specifically designed to make concurrency easy. ...
+A *foreign function call interface* allows you to make calls to code written in other languages.
+We can take advantage of this by calling into languages that are specifically designed to make concurrency easy. ...

-Finally we'll look at one of the more primitive and early constructs, the *thread*, along with the rather heavy constraint of Python's global interpreter lock.
-With all the other, better strategies available it's not clear that you actually need to understand things at this level, but it's something you might need to know if someone asks the question "what about threads."
+Finally we'll look at one of the more primitive and early constructs, the *thread*, along with the rather heavy constraint of Python's *global interpreter lock* (GIL).
+With all the other, better strategies available it's not clear that you actually need to understand things at this level, but it's something you might need to know if someone asks the question "what about threads?"

+[Add other topics here as they arise]

 *******************************************************************************